desmos-labs/docs/docs/02-developers/02-types/profiles/chain-link.md

 ![chain-link-ibc](../../../../static/assets/desmos-chain-link-ibc.png)

-##### Using the CLI
+#### Using the CLI
-Note that you can generate the chain-link-json using `desmos create-chain-link-json` command, then compose this message using the `desmos tx profiles link-chain <data.json>` command.
+You can easily create a chain link using the CLI by running two commands:

+1.`desmos create-chain-link-json`
+   This will start an interactive prompt session allowing you to generate the proper JSON file containing all the linkage information.
+2. `desmos tx profiles link-chain [/path/to/link_file.json]`
+   This will effectively link your Desmos profile to the external chain address.
+The required argument is the (absolute) path to the file generated using the `create-chain-link-json` command.